olras/olras/olras/topic_map.md

 Attaching three or more superconducting contacts to a weak link enables physical phenomena with no analogues in two-terminal devices.
 One example is *multiplet supercurrent*, where multiterminal Andreev states mediate dissipationless charge transfers across superconducting electrodes at finite voltage.
 The simplest implementation of this is a three-terminal device where two terminals biased at $n_1 V_1 = n_2 V_2$ each transfer $n_1$ and $n_2$ Cooper pairs to a third grounded terminal.
-Another popular avenue of research focuses on realizing effective topological matter in multiterminal junctions, where the superconducting phase differences playing the role of crystal momenta.
+Another popular avenue of research focuses on realizing effective topological matter in multiterminal junctions, where the superconducting phase differences play the role of crystal momenta.
 By carefully engineering the weak link, the resulting Andreev bands can host topologically protected Weyl points that serve as monopoles of Berry curvature.
 In some 2D planes of parameter space this Berry curvature can integrate to non-zero Chern numbers, which manifests as quantized transconductance.